BryanF23/bf32-it256-001-F2026/docs/studio-brainstorm.md

 ## Core Values
 *What principles guide your studio's approach to game design, architecture, and development?*

-- Fun flexible gameplay
+- Fun flexible gameplay, simple game mechanics that are easy to understand
-- [Value 2: e.g., Player-Centered Innovation]
+- Fast-paced gameplay that keeps players engaged
-- [Value 3: e.g., Simplicity in Architecture]
+- Strategic decisions that make each turn important
-- [Value 4: e.g., Experimentation with Mechanics]
+- Different deck-building options so players can play in different ways

 ---